Prevention of money laundering

 • Online bingo offered through television

-Please notice that operators of the above games are still subject to some provisions of the Anti-Money Laundering Act.
-If gambling operators in connection with their provision of gambling become aware of or suspect money laundering or financing of terrorism, gambling operators are obligated to:
+It means that businesses or individuals offering the listed games are only subject to some provisions of the Anti-Money Laundering Act.
+For example, they are subject to the obligation to notify the FIU if gambling operators in connection with their provision of gambling become aware of or suspect money laundering or financing of terrorism.

-The AML Act requires that the gambling operator meet several obligations.
-They are specified, in short, in the following.
+The AML Act requires that gambling operators meet several obligations.
+Some of the obligations are specified, in short, in the following.

 • Risk management